tanvividyala/context-sensitivity-llms/README.md

 | mBERT        | HighContext | room         | 4.086168    |
 | XLM-R        | HighContext | room         | 5.441202    |

 *Table 2.
-Final Results of Test with Surprisal Rates*
+Sample of Final Results of Test with Surprisal Rates*

 ## Results
 Consistent with my hypothesis, all four models exhibited lower mean surprisal for Low-Context stimuli compared to High-Context stimuli.
 This indicates that the models found direct, explicit communication norms (typical of WEIRD cultures) significantly more predictable than indirect, high-context alternatives.